-Around half of participating insurers did not consider making an allowance within their reserves for the impact of variation orders or indemnity / reverse indemnity guarantees coming into force, and instead valued PPO claims based on the current payment schedule alone.
+Four participating insurers did not consider making an allowance within their reserves for the impact of variation orders or indemnity / reverse indemnity guarantees coming into force, and instead valued PPO claims based on the current payment schedule alone.

-Of the remaining half, two participating insurers allowed for variation orders or indemnity / reverse indemnity guarantees coming into force after considering them.
+Of the remaining eleven, two participating insurers allowed for variation orders or indemnity / reverse indemnity guarantees coming into force after considering them.